AutoReferer: boolean

 Netrc: CURL_NETRC_OPTION

-This parameter controls the preference of libcurl between using user names and passwords from your ~/.netrc file, relative to user names and passwords in the URL supplied with CURLOPT_URL.
+This parameter controls the preference of libcurl between using user names and passwords from your ~/.netrc file,

 The value must be one of the following: